 If we increase the amount of Available Assets we hold in order to continue to insure GSE loans, the amount of capital we hold may increase.
-If we increase the amount of capital we hold with respect to insured loans, our returns may decrease unless we increase premiums by a commensurate amount.
+If we increase the amount of capital we hold with respect to insured loans, our returns may decrease unless we increase premiums.
 An increase in premium rates may not be feasible for a number of reasons, including competition from other private mortgage insurers, the FHA or other credit enhancement products.